Charrr/Course-ImageVideoProcessing-1718/README.md

 4) Images will be written in the folder /results/jpg or /results/pgmppm. <br>
    Of course you can empty all the images in there before executing 3).
 ## NOTE
-a) Due to the inconsistence of requirements between the instructions in the document and on QMplus, as well as the file size limitation on the submission page, I removed most of the generated pgm/pgm files and the docx report from my submission (they take up too much space). <br>
+a) Due to the inconsistence of requirements between the instructions in the document and on QMplus, as well as the file size limitation on the submission page, I removed most of the generated pgm/pgm files and the docx report from my submission (they take up too much space) and compressed my PDF report. <br>
 However, the compele set of my coursework can be found on [my personal Github page](https://github.com/Charrr/Course-ImageVideoProcessing-1718). *All rights reserved* <br>
 b) Open any of these ppm/pgm files, there is a signature of my name embedded in the header (as required in the exercise).
 <br>